Table of Content +

 Also check RBI SO Notification for Grade A and B Specialist Officers

-What is the RBI Grade B educational qualification required for a Generalist Officer?
+What is the RBI Grade B educational qualification required?

 |---|